malaynexuslink/Backend-Engineering-Assignment-Real-Time/README.md

-# Backend-Engineering-Assignment-Real-Time
-Ride Matching System - Design and build a backend system for a real-time ride matching platform.
-The system should support riders requesting rides and drivers becoming available in real time.

 # Real-Time Ride Matching Backend Engine

 A scalable, highly concurrent, asynchronous ride-matching backend system built with **ASP.NET Core 8.0**.
 This solution is designed for cloud-native deployment, focusing on strict concurrency control, non-blocking background processing, spatial efficiency, and mobile-optimized push notifications.